Metrics Literacy

 Developing online material to develop ‘metrics literacies’—an integrated set of competencies, dispositions and knowledge that empowers individuals to recognize, interpret, critically assess and effectively and ethically use scholarly metrics.

 Scholarly metrics, such as the h-index or impact factor, are widely applied in academic tenure and funding decisions, but often inappropriately.
 The quantification and oversimplification of research impact harms all scholarly disciplines by creating adverse effects, such as self-plagiarism, gratuitous self-citation and honorary authorship.
-This project aims to reduce the misuse of metrics and adverse effects by improving understanding and use of scholarly metrics across academia.
-Specifically, it seeks to support researchers and research administrators in developing metrics literacies—an integrated set of competencies, dispositions and knowledge that empowers individuals to recognize, interpret, critically assess and effectively and ethically use scholarly metrics.
+This project aimed to reduce the misuse of metrics and adverse effects by improving understanding and use of scholarly metrics across academia.
+Specifically, it was looking to support researchers and research administrators in developing metrics literacies—an integrated set of competencies, dispositions and knowledge that empowers individuals to recognize, interpret, critically assess and effectively and ethically use scholarly metrics.

 Collaborators